Standard Tour

 Day 1: Arrive Chipping Campden

-Departing from the attractive village of Chipping Campden, you join the escarpment where you will have fine views to the west as you walk over Dovers Hill and past Broadway tower.
-Explore the village of Broadway and take a rest before heading to the charming village of Stanton.
+Your Cotswold Way hike continues, departing from the charming village of Chipping Campden, you join the Cotswold Escarpment where you will have gorgeous views to the west as you walk over Dover’s Hill and past Broadway tower.
+Explore the village of Broadway with its distillery, falconry centre and variety of museums or take a rest before heading to the charming, unspoilt village of Stanton.
+Transfer to your accommodation at either Toddington or Broadway.

-Today’s route from Stanton takes you through some lovely countryside, pass Stanway, home to XStanway House and its impressive Gatehouse and then continue on towards Winchcombe passing the ancient remains of Hailes Abbey on the way.
+Today’s route from Stanton takes you through some lovely countryside.
+Pass Stanway, home to Stanway House, an impressive Jacobean manor house with remarkable gardens and water feature, and then continue on towards Winchcombe passing the ancient remains of Hailes Abbey on the way.
 From Winchcombe, you climb up Cleeve Hill home to the highest point of The Cotswolds, passing the ancient burial mound of Belas Knap as you go.

-Navigate Cleeve Hill and admire the views to the West over Cheltenham where you can see the Malverns, Forest of Dean and Welsh Mountains in the far distance.
-One of the finest views you will see along your trip.
-You then leave Cleeve Hill to head to Dowdeswell through woodland before heading across Leckhampton Hill complete with the Devil’s chimney rock feature and head to Birdlip where you spend the night.
+Navigate Cleeve Hill and admire the views to the West over Cheltenham where you can see the Malverns, Forest of Dean and Welsh Mountains in the far distance, one of the finest views you will see along your trip.
+Head to Dowdeswell through woodland before making your way across Leckhampton Hill, complete with the Devil’s chimney rock feature.
+Transfer to your accommodation in Cheltenham.

-The walking today is punctuated with many small valleys and streams as far as Hawkesbury Upton where you then leave the escarpment to complete the rest of the day.
-Passing small villages along the way, this section is pleasantly quiet and fairl easy going the rest of the way to Tormarton.
+The walking today is punctuated with many small valleys and streams as far as Hawkesbury Upton, where you leave the escarpment to complete the rest of the day.
+Passing small villages along the way, this section is pleasantly quiet and fairly easy going the rest of the way to Old Sodbury.

-The final day of walking is predominantly through fields and pastureland and there are some good views to be had before descending into Bath.
-Highlights include Dyrham Park and there are many interestibng memorials and sights along the way.
-Coming into Bath is a fitting end to the journey.
+The final day of walking is predominantly through fields and pastureland and there are some stunning vistas to be had enjoyed before descending into Bath.
+Highlights include Dyrham Park and there are many interesting memorials and sights along the way.
 Admire this UNESCO world Heritage site with its attractive regency architecture and rich history dating from the Roman era.

 Departure after breakfast.